OISF/suricata/doc/userguide/upgrade.rst

 - PF_RING support has been moved to a plugin.
 See :doc:`PF_RING plugin
   <upgrade/8.0-pfring-plugin>`.
 - LDAP parser and logger have been introduced.
+- New transform ``luaxform`` that uses a Lua script for sticky buffer transformation.
+More details in :ref:`lua-transform`

 Removals
 ~~~~~~~~